HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_enabling_community_debug.md

 5. Press **i** to switch to edit mode.

 6. Configure any custom debug parameters.
-If you know the parameter, it should be configured with the following format.
+If you know the parameter, configured with the following format.

     -   The first characters are STI\_\_DEBUG.

         **Note:** Enter two underscores to separate.

     -   If your debug parameters belong in the `[Debug]` section of the sametime.ini originally, add two underscores and then your parameter, followed by a colon and its value in quotes.
-For example, if setting `VP_LDAP_TRACE=1` at the \[Debug\] section of the sametime.ini file, then the configuration setting would be:
+For example, if setting `VP_LDAP_TRACE=1` at the \[Debug\] section of the sametime.ini file, then the configuration setting is:

         ``` {#codeblock_x1n_zsw_mvb}
         STI__DEBUG__VP_LDAP_TRACE: “1”